JakobKSvaneborg/gpaw/doc/tutorialsexercises/esstutorial/esstutorial.rst

    inter-sublattice one, (between the two atoms in the unit cell), and use the DFT energy difference calculated above to provide an estimate of the interactions.
-One must assume classical spins (S=5/2) and the number of neighbours relevant for this exchange interaction.
+One must assume classical spins (S=5/2) and the number of sites connected to a particular atom by this exchange interaction is eight.

 We will now perform a more systematic evaluation of the exchange constants and resulting magnon dispersion.
-These can be calculated from DFTusing the so-called magnetic force theorem (MFT) [1]_.
+These can be calculated from DFT using the so-called magnetic force theorem (MFT) [1]_.
 The present implementation is based on plane waves and for technical reasons it is easiest to evaluate the Heisenberg parameters in `q`-space [2]_.
 Thus we obtain `J^{ab}(\mathbf{q})`,